refinedev/refine/.changeset/lazy-crews-poke.md

     ```

 -   `sorter` and `setSorter` return values are now deprecated.
 Use `sorters` and `setSorters` instead.
--   To ensure backward compatibility, `sorter` and `setSorter` return values work as before.
+-   To ensure backward compatibility, `sorter` and `setSorter` return values will work as before.

     ```diff
     const {